orsinium/blog/content/posts/py/pypi-squatting.md

 You may recognize some names on the list.

 * The apparent leader is [OCA](pypi.org/user/OCA), also known as [Odoo Community Association](https://odoo-community.org/).
 [Odoo](https://en.wikipedia.org/wiki/Odoo) is a popular [open-source](https://github.com/odoo/odoo) enterprise CRM with Python backend.
 Their PyPI account holds a bunch of Odoo plugins.
 * Next goes [alexjxd](https://pypi.org/user/alexjxd/), also known as [Alex Jiang](https://github.com/AlexJXD).
-THis is an Alibaba employee, and their account holds [alibabacloud-python-sdk](https://github.com/aliyun/alibabacloud-python-sdk) componenets.
+This is an Alibaba employee, and their account holds [alibabacloud-python-sdk](https://github.com/aliyun/alibabacloud-python-sdk) components.
 It is poorly documented but what I noticed is that all components have a date suffix, like `ddosbgp-20180201`.
 So, it's some kind of additional versioning going on.
 * The third place goes to [wix-ci](https://pypi.org/user/wix-ci/), holding a bunch of plugins for [wix.com](https://www.wix.com/).
 * The [yandex-bot](https://pypi.org/user/yandex-bot/), claimed to be owned by "[Yandex](https://en.wikipedia.org/wiki/Yandex) Security Team", owns 1200 names, including names like [and](https://pypi.org/project/and/), [nu](https://pypi.org/project/nu/), [aiostat](https://pypi.org/project/aiostat/), [apilib](https://pypi.org/project/apilib/), [cpp_grader](https://pypi.org/project/cpp_grader/), [tmp2](https://pypi.org/project/tmp2/), [minify](https://pypi.org/project/minify/), and many other generic names.
 Each description says: "A package to prevent Dependency Confusion attacks against Yandex".
 So, we see name squatting to prevent name squatting.
 "The best defense is a good offense".
 Should this be allowed?
-And the whole situation suddenly takes political turn when you consider that Yandex LLC is a Russian company.
+And the whole situation suddenly takes a political turn when you consider that Yandex LLC is a Russian company.

 You can check the rest of the list yourself if you're curious.
 For now, let's find something more interesting.